JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ## Covariance

-In Java, you can’t pass a collection with a descendant’s type, for example, `Rectangle`, to a function that takes this type’s ancestor, for example, `Shape`.To make the code compilable, use the type `? extends Shape`, so the function can take collections with any inheritors of `Shape`:
+In Java, you can’t pass a collection with a descendant’s type, for example, `Rectangle`, to a function that takes this type’s ancestor, for example, `Shape`.
+To make the code compilable, use the type `? extends Shape`, so the function can take collections with any inheritors of `Shape`:

 ```java
 // Java